 The mezzanine, staircase and other joinery elements are all constructed from knotless Radiata pine, with the staircase constructed from a CNC cut kit of parts.
 This economical material was lightly whitened with oil, and provides a counterpoint to the red bricks and darker timber of the church.

 The existing building also required careful restoration.
-The roof structure, covered with layers of dark brown varnish, was sandblasted to reveal the charm of the original timber.
-And some careful work was carried out to disguise damage to brickwork and stone features by an artist who was able to recreate brickwork details which would have been impossible to repair.
+The roof structure was covered with layers of dark brown varnish, and was sandblasted to reveal the charm of the original timber.
+Some careful work was carried out to disguise damaged brickwork and stone features by an artist who was able to recreate brickwork details which would have been impossible to repair.
 This fakery is now invisible and the church has reclaimed some of its former glory.

-The projected featured on Dwell and is part of Open House 2017
+The projected featured on Dwell and was part of Open House 2017.